On this dayNov 16, 1900

 Preston John Porter Jr., 15, Lynched in Limon, Colorado

-On November 16, 1900, a sixteen-year-old African American teenager named Preston “John” Porter Jr. was burned alive while chained to a railroad stake in Limon, Colorado.
+On November 16, 1900, a fifteen-year-old Black teenager named Preston “John” Porter Jr. was burned alive while chained to a railroad stake in Limon, Colorado.
 A mob of more than 300 white people from throughout Lincoln County gathered to participate in the brutal public spectacle lynching.

 Earlier in the year, Preston, his father, Preston Porter Sr., and his brother, Arthur Porter, moved to the Limon, Colorado, area from Lawrence, Kansas, to seek work on the railroad.
 When a white girl named Louise Frost was found dead in Limon on November 8, a search began for possible suspects.
 Newspapers reported that the Porter family had left Limon for Denver a few days after the girl was found dead, and white authorities focused suspicions on them.
 On November 12, all three were arrested and taken to the city jail in Denver.

 During this era, the deep racial hostility that permeated American society burdened Black people and communities with presumptions of guilt and dangerousness when crimes were discovered.
 Allegations against Black people were rarely subject to serious scrutiny, and mere accusations of assault or violence by a Black person towards a white person often incited mob violence and the threat of lynching.

 After the Porters had been in jail for four days, newspapers reported that Preston had confessed to the crime “in order to save his father and brother from sharing the fate that he believes awaits him.”
 Black suspects were often subjected to beatings, torture, and threats of lynching during police interrogations.
 While news reports often reported these confessions as justifications for the brutal terror lynchings that followed, the confession of a lynching victim was always more reliable evidence of fear than guilt.